 Since it is very easy to adapt, people have now come up with interesting versions of this contemporary Indian breakfast.
 The newer and healthier cousin, the vegetable poha, comes loaded with tons of fresh vegetables (carrots, peas, corn, etc) and makes for a wholesome meal.

 These versatile Pohe can also be enjoyed sweet by adding freshly grated coconut and jaggery to the rinsed and drained poha, also known as Goad Pohe or Gul Pohe.

-You can also use the flattened rice, poha as a healthy cereal.
+You can also use flattened rice, poha as a healthy cereal.
 Add the washed and strained poha to a bowl of warm milk.
-Top it with saffron, cardamom and nuts, drizzle a little bit of honey for perfectly sweetened Doodh Poha.
+Top it with saffron, cardamom, and nuts, and drizzle a little bit of honey for perfectly sweetened Doodh Poha.

 - 2 cups thick poha

 - 8 curry leaves fresh or air dried

 - 1 large yellow onion diced finely

 - 1 medium red or yellow potato peeled and diced small

 - 2 teaspoons kosher salt